-“We’re in talks to do a pilot for the fall.”
+- “We’re looking to do a pilot for the fall.”

-“I’m getting ready to work on some new material with a writer from Friends.”
+- “I’m getting ready to work on some new material with a hit writer.”

-I felt like wearing a t-shirt that says, “TELL ME WHEN IT’S ACTUALLY HAPPENING.”
+I felt like wearing a t-shirt that says, “TELL ME WHEN IT HAPPENS.”

 So now when I hear a future-tense sentence, my ears shut down.
-I’ll say “cool!” and hope it helps, but I don’t believe a word.
+I’ll wish them well, but I don’t believe a word.

 Try noticing this in yourself and others for a week.
 Are you speaking more in future tense or present tense?
 Are they?